 A player on either PUP list is prohibited from practicing with the team.
 During Training Camp, a player can be removed from “active” PUP at any time.
 If a player remains on PUP once the season starts, he must be moved to the “reserve” PUP list, but he does not count toward the 53-man roster.
 He cannot practice with the team for the first 6 weeks and cannot be removed from PUP until after week 6 (other than to go on Injured Reserve (IR)).
-Once week 6 has passed, the player can practice with the team for up to 3 weeks and then must either be added to the 53-man roster or put on IR for the rest of the year, thereby ending his season.
+At any time after week 6, the player can be designated to practice with the team for a period of up to 3 weeks and then must either be added to the 53-man roster or left on PUP for the rest of the year, thereby ending his season.

 Practice Squad (PS) – The Practice Squad (PS) consists of ten (10) players who have cleared waivers and are free to sign a Practice Squad (PS) contract.
 Once on the Practice Squad (PS), a player can be signed by the team to its 53-man roster at any time.
 The player can also be signed by another team, but must be signed to that team’s 53-man roster.
 If that player is then released by his new team, he must again clear waiver to be added to that team’s Practice Squad (PS) (or is free to be signed to another team’s Practice Squad (PS)).